 How to find the festival

 Hellen’s Garden Festival is held at Hellens Manor, Much Marcle, HR8 2LY.
 We put our road signage along all major routes.
 Please follow the arrows to the Festival entrance and have your tickets ready to show.

-Please let us know if you need help when you arrive and we will endeavour to do all we can to make your visit a wonderful experience.
+Access Please let us know, in advance, if you need help when you arrive.
+We will endeavour to do all we can to make your visit a good experience.